KollaRajesh/aztd-Dotnet/Samples/1.OverviewOfDotnetUtility/Readme.md

 dotnet run  --project .\Console.Client\Console.Client.csproj
 ```

-> For debugging dotnet code in VS code  (Note:  it is not required if do it from Visual studio IDE),
+> For debugging dotnet app in VS code  (Note:  it is not required if do it from Visual studio IDE),

  - You need to add launch.json file tasks.json